• Skip to primary navigation

 Optional Caramel Baked Topping

-bubbling up a caramel
+bubbling up a golden caramel showing tons of bubbles

 Whisk up the egg whites, adding to the semolina then pour on top of the caramel and bake.
 Leave to cool then upturn the mould on to a serving plate and chill until ready to serve.